 What are the most common security issues of Node.js?

 Node.js is perceived by some to be a security threat itself.
-The main reason might be the lack of default error handling, caused by platform construction.
-This results in the possibility of server turnoff due to an error resulting in application malfunctioning.
+The main reason might be the lack of default error handling caused by platform construction.
+This results in the possibility of server turnoff due to an error, which results in the application malfunctioning.

-Besides typical web application security issues, such as cross-site scripting, cross-site request forgery, security misconfiguration, unvalidated redirects and forwards, the most common Node.js threats include problems specific to this technology like phishing in NPM (malicious modules of similar names) or Regular Expressions DoS.
+Besides typical web application security issues, such as cross-site scripting, request forgery, security misconfiguration, and unvalidated redirects and forwards, the most common Node.js security bridges include problems specific to this technology like phishing in NPM (malicious modules of similar names) or Regular Expressions DoS.

-Threats for web applications can emerge from various directions.
-The internet is not a safe place for fragile applications, but a wide range of good practices, beneficial components, and precautions adds up to Node apps’ security.
+Threats for web apps can emerge from various directions.
+The internet is not a safe place for fragile applications, but a wide range of good practices, beneficial components, and precautions add up to the security of Node.JS apps.

 1. Don’t stick to the old versions of Express

-According to Node.js User Survey Report 2018 Express is the most popular web application framework for Node.js.
+According to Node.js User Survey Report 2018, Express is the most popular web app framework for Node.js.
 Be careful, though!
-While Express itself does not have much to do with apps’ security (it’s simply not its role), its older versions may be a part of the threat.
+While Express itself does not have much to do with apps’ security (it’s simply not its role), its older versions may create a security breach.
 To ensure the security of built applications, only the up-to-date and maintained versions should be used.

 2. Install Helmet

-If you choose to use Node.js with the Express framework, Helmet is a must have!
-It is a collection of smaller middleware functions improving security-related HTTP headers, including preventing cross-site scripting attacks, man-in-the-middle attacks, and enforcing secure (HTTP or SSL/TLS) server connections.
+If you choose to use Node.js with the Express framework, Helmet is a must-have!
+It is a collection of smaller middleware functions improving security-related HTTP headers, including preventing cross-site scripting attacks, unauthorized access, man-in-the-middle attacks, and enforcing secure (HTTP or SSL/TLS) server connections.

 3. Use TLS (Transport Layer Security)

-TLS is an encryption technology that prevents common attacks.
+TLS is an encryption technology that prevents common attacks in Node.js.
 Recommended especially when dealing with sensitive data, as TLS secures both the connection and data transmitted.

-Cross Site Scripting is one of the most popular types of threats Node.js is vulnerable to.
-Simply put, it enables attackers to inject client-side scripts into web pages viewed by other users, which may lead to data leaks.
+Cross Site scripting is one of the most popular types of threats to which Node.js is vulnerable.
+Simply put, it allows attackers for malicious code injection (e.g., client-side scripts) into web pages viewed by other users, which may lead to data leaks.
 Preventing XSS attacks is possible by output encoding and the use of tools like the Jade engine with built-in encoding structures.

 5. Use Anti-Forgery Tokens

-Preventing Cross Site Forgery Requests (CSFR) requires the use of Anti-Forgery Tokens.
-Anti-CSRF tokens accompany the user’s request, prevent one-click attacks and are used to validate the request’s authenticity by the server.
+Preventing Cross-Site Forgery Requests (CSFR) requires the use of Anti-Forgery Tokens.
+Anti-CSRF tokens accompany the user’s request, prevent one-click attacks, and are used by the server to validate user request’s authenticity.

-6. Add csurf package to your Node.js code
+6. Add csurf package to your Node.js application code

 The module serves as a CSRF protection middleware for token creation and validation.
 Csurf helps to prevent CSRF attacks, disabling requests on behalf of application users without them noticing.